rubyonracetracks/rails-neutrino-docu/docs/chapter08.md

 * When the scan is finished, you'll see 5 security warnings.
 * There are two warnings about cross-site scripting.
 These pertain to the use of the email_munger gem (to make email addresses more difficult for bots to scrape).
 Mark these as false positives.
 * There are two warnings about "dynamic render path".
 These pertain to the user and admin index pages.
 Mark these as false positives.
 * There's one more warning.
 You'll take care of this in a moment.
+(NOTE: If following the Generic App Tutorial led you here, this fifth issue has already been taken care of for you.)
 * Add the source code for the Hakiri badge to the badge section in your app's README.md file.
 * Enter the following commands:
 ```